niklasnorin/red-thesis/source/17-method-implementation.md

 `RpcFS` also takes care of the logic related to setting up the mount volume, navigating through the folder structure created by the paths, returning fixed sizes for files and more.

 #### Fixed File Size
 To keep with the interface of SysFS, the size of all files are set to fixed size of 4096 bytes, or one i386 "page".
-This is done so that all data can be read and written by passing a single 4096 byte buffer [[#SysFS Kernel Documentation, Kernel.org](https://www.kernel.org/doc/Documentation/filesystems/sysfs.txt)].
+This is done so that all data can be read and written by passing a single 4096 byte buffer [@sysfs].
 This is also something `RpcFS` does without any special configuration.

 When a client issues a `read`, what happens is that X amount of bytes is returned, and then the next call returns that it read zero bytes, a signal that there is no more data to be read.

 #### Bypassing the Page Cache
-When opening a file, the Kernel normally opens it in a buffered mode [[#Linux Programmer's Manual - Open, Michael Kerrisk - Linux man-pages maintainer](http://man7.org/linux/man-pages/man2/open.2.html)].
+When opening a file, the Kernel normally opens it in a buffered mode [@linux-open].
 In this mode, Linux assumes that since a file cannot change in between a filesystem write and a read and is free to cache any reads to any filesystem.
 This means that if you read a file twice, it might issue a read request to the filesystem the first time, but the second time it might return the a cached result of the first read.

 This assumption does not hold true for input GPIO:s, which can change at any point in time.
 A first read might yield a `0` while the second read might yield a `1`, all depending on behavior external to the Kernel and the filesystem.